Halling, Kent: Landmarks and features

-The village has a church (St John the Baptist), Post Office, two pubs, a small convenience store, two youth/community centres, General Practice and primary school.
+The village has a church (St John the Baptist), Post Office, New Town social Club run by Peter Humphreys,two pubs, a small convenience store, two youth/community centres, General Practice and primary school.
 In addition to this, Upper Halling has both a pumping station (built recently, after a Victorian one was converted into accommodation), filter beds and small underground reservoir and spring.

 Halling is also the site of a former Bishop's Palace, a luxury provided by the pre-Reformation Catholic Church to its bishops.
 It is now a ruin, but publicly accessible.
 There are also a number of old World War II defences situated along the riverside and evidence remains of the former ferry crossing behind the church to the other side of the Medway.

 One of Halling's most distinguishing features is its large blue lake, which was dug due to the chalk quarrying efforts.
 Its blue colour comes from the suspension of chalk particles in the water.
 It is fed by a large spring, one of which is tapped to provide the local water supply.
 The water is so clean at extraction that only minimal chemical additives was required from the water company to satisfy government health and safety legislation.